Bazserpz/nstbrowser-browser-advanced-anti-fingerprint-system/README.md

 # nstbrowser-browser-advanced-anti-fingerprint-system
-Providing a blazing fast framework for web automation, webscraping, bots and any other creative ideas which are normally hindered by annoying anti bot systems like Captcha / CloudFlare / Imperva / hCaptcha
+https://www.nstbrowser.io/ is providing a blazing fast framework for web automation, webscraping, bots and any other creative ideas which are normally hindered by annoying anti bot systems like Captcha / CloudFlare / Imperva / hCaptcha

 # Nstbrowser Puppeteer Integration